davisbradleyj/ucb-batman/README.md

 ## Technologies Used
 - HTML - used to create elements on the DOM
 - CSS - used to add style to the deployed page
-- JavaScript - used to create the logic controlling the
+- JavaScript - used to create the logic controlling the client-side application
-- Bulma - aid in the implementation of syling elements
 - jQuery - library supplement to JavaScript controlling application logic
 - Node.js - runtime environment which executes the JS code
 - Express - framework for Node.js to create a server
-- Handlebars - a template language within Express that aids in renders HTML
+- Passport - middleware layer which supports authentication strategies
+- Unirest - lightweight HTTP request library used to implify requests for APIs
 - MySQL Workbench - database used for storing and calling information on commandline application
 - Git - version control system to track changes to source code
 - GitHub - hosts repository that can be deployed to GitHub Pages
 - Heroku - host for deployed application

 ## Summary

 ## Learning-Points